Sungmin-Woo/ProDepth/README.md

     --num_threads 8
 ```

-You should be able to obtain following directory structure ./CS_RAW and ./CS as...
+You should be able to obtain following directory structure ./CS_RAW and ./CS as
 ```
 data_dir/CS_RAW/
   |--camera